Bug #729

 Then there are the places like Anchi mentions, where a script or job file is being built and then executed.
 This applies to php and python.
 It's hard to grep for those.

-Updated by Jim Pulokas over 13 years ago
+Updated by Jim Pulokas about 14 years ago

 As discussed at the appion meeting, the priority here is to change the three commands "cp", "rm", "mv", since those are the most commonly modified through aliases.
 I have run some grep/sed batch processing through all of myami to find and correct these cases.
 I identified and corrected only the following regular expressions, which find those three commands if they are preceded by a single or double quote: